harrowmykel/flutter_paypal_native/README.md

 - Must match the return URL on your developer dashboard.
 To allow for seamless app switches, make your custom return URL unique.
 We recommend using reverse domain name notation.

 If you're creating a custom return URL because your application ID contains underscores, replace the underscores with periods.
-For example, change `com.paypal.example_payment_application` to `com.paypal.example.paypal.application` .
+For example, change `com.paypal.example_payment_application` to `com.paypal.example.payment.application` .

 Enable your app to respond to your custom redirect URL by registering new activities using the `<activity>` tag in the android manifest file.